Ray's Crazy Summer Mix

 Millet

-Wonderleaf needs a soil temperature of 65 degrees F or more to germinate, and growth slows down when cool weather comes (September).
+Millet is a warm season annual, similar to sorghum sudans, with no prussic acid danger.
+Millet needs a soil temper of 65 deg F or more to germinate, and growth slows down when cool weather comes.
 Frost kills it, but it can still be grazed with no fear of prussic acid.
-Will tolerate wetter years better than sorghum-sudans and sudangrass.
+Will tolerate wetter years better than sudan.
+Like sorghum sudans, it can use lots of nitrogen.
+Safe for grazing horses and mules.

-Wonderleaf will grow a little bushier and not as tall as sudangrass.
 Start grazing at 12 inches, but make sure the roots are not being pulled up.
-It should not be allowed to grow taller than 3 feet (or it will lose palatability), nor grazed lower than 6 inches.
+It should not be allowed to grow taller than 3 feet (or it will lose palatablity), nor grazed lower than 6 inches.

 Teff